Dandarawy/Unity3D_2DRopeEditor/README.md

 # Unity3D 2D Rope Editor

 ## No Longer Supported :(
 This Repo isn't supported anymore and will not receive any updates.
-You get the latest updated package from the [Asset Store](	http://u3d.as/t47).
+You can get the latest updated package from the [Asset Store](	http://u3d.as/t47).

 Easy to use and powerfull 2d rope editor for unity based on  this [polyline editor](https://github.com/Dandarawy/Unity3DPolylineEditor)